Carey Cash: Early life, family and education

 Cash was born in Memphis, Tennessee, to a religious family.
 His father, Roy Cash Jr., was a fighter pilot in the Navy for 30 years.
 His mother, Billie, runs a Christian ministry and is the author of several books about her faith.
 His older sister, Kellye Cash, was Miss America 1987.

 Cash attended The Citadel in South Carolina and Southwestern Baptist Theological Seminary.
 He is the great-nephew of the singer Johnny Cash.

 Military career

-Lt.
 Cash served on the battlefield during the 2003 invasion of Iraq.
 He baptized more than fifty men during the war.
 In addition, he served as Senior Protestant Chaplain at the United States Naval Academy in Annapolis, Maryland, where he served midshipmen of all faiths with distinction and received Navy citations for his work.

+Cash is a chaplain through the Anglican Church in North America's Special Jurisdiction of the Armed Forces and Chaplaincy.